 'It's emotionally draining-we lack the time to process and reflect and can often feel overwhelmed - but we have pressure to keep going, to take on more.'
 Funding is also affecting training budgets and many registrants are concerned about this affecting their own individual training and development.

-- 1. You must act in the best interests of service users - 5.
+Quick reference - Impact on specific standards 1.
+You must act in the best interests of service users 5.
 You must keep your professional knowledge and skills up-to-date